(al″ĕr-jen′ik) Producing allergy. allergenicity (-jĕ-nis′ĭt-ē), n.

 DIAGNOSIS: A history of exposure and reaction is crucial to the diagnosis of allergy.
 Tests for specific allergies include skin prick tests, intradermal injections, or blood tests (measurements of antigen-specific immunoglobulins).

 TREATMENT: Avoiding allergens is the first step in treatment.
 Effective drugs for allergic symptoms include antihistamines, corticosteroids, and epinephrine, depending on the severity of the reaction.
 Antigen desensitization (immunotherapy) may be used by experienced professionals, but this technique may occasionally trigger severe systemic reactions.

-PATIENT CARE: Before any drug is given, the health care provider should determine if ...
+PATIENT CARE: Before any drug is given, ...